Rambo: The Force of Freedom

-The series cost more than $15 million.

 Plot

-On Colonel Trautman's request, John Rambo leads a special unit called "The Force of Freedom" against General Warhawk's paramilitary terrorist organization S.A.V.A.G.E.
-(Specialist-Administrators of Vengeance, Anarchy and Global Extortion) all over the globe.
+On Colonel Trautman's request, John Rambo leads a special unit called "The Force of Freedom" all over the globe with their goal being protecting the world against the paramilitary terrorist organization S.A.V.A.G.E.
+(Specialist-Administrators of Vengeance, Anarchy and Global Extortion) led by the nefarious General Warhawk.

 Characters

 Force of Freedom

-The Force of Freedom is a team that goes around the world fighting the forces of S.A.V.A.G.E.
-Among the members of the Force of Freedom are:
+The Force of Freedom is a team commanded by Colonel Trautman and led by Rambo that goes around the world fighting the forces of S.A.V.A.G.E.
+Among the core members of the Force of Freedom are: